School Board Policies » Section B: School Board Governance and Operations

 • public access to the all-virtual public meeting is provided via electronic communication means;

-• the electronic communication means used allows the public to hear all members of the committee participating in the all-virtual public meeting and, when audiovisual technology is available, to see the members of the committee;
+• the electronic communication means used allows the public to hear all members of the committee participating in the all-virtual public meeting and, when audiovisual technology is available, to see the members of the committee; when audio-visual technology is available, a committee member shall, for purposes of a quorum, be considered absent from any portion of the meeting during which visual communication with the member is voluntarily disconnected or otherwise fails or during which audio communication involuntarily fails;

 • a phone number or other live contact information is provided to alert the committee if the audio or video transmission of the meeting provided by the committee fails, the committee monitors such designated means of